If you witness illegal dumping or find illegally dumped waste in a public place or public land, please submit an online reporting form.

 -

-Throwing litter out of car window.
+Throwing rubbish out of a car window.

 -